 The last 0.7 miles is downhill from the road, across the wooded bottomland of Billy Creek and across the creek.
 The creek crossing is usually a dry boulder hop.
 Past the Billy Creek is FR 6020B (42.9 miles).
 Turn right (south), follow the road for 0.3 mile and the parking area is just around the bend on the right.

-Indian Nations Mega Loop: Completely unofficial, this loop uses the Billy Creek Trail, Horse Thief Spring Trail and some equestrian trials to get back to the beginning of the INT in Holson Valley.
+Indian Nations Mega Loop: Completely unofficial, this loop uses the Billy Creek Trail, Horse Thief Spring Trail and some equestrian trails to get back to the beginning of the INT in Holson Valley.
 The Horse Thief-Billy Creek map will give you several options that can utilize the east or west Billy Creek Trails up to Winding Stair and either the east or west Horse Thief Spring Trails to ultimately get you to FR 8557 (Equestrian Trail 4).
 On the Holson Valley map, follow FR 8557 to Forest Road A35A, climb over a small ridge and arrive back at the beginning of the INT on FR 8552.